TEALSK12/introduction-to-computer-science/lesson_42.md

 * Lecture
   * Review the concept of a list from the previous lesson
     * Ask students to brainstorm examples of when lists could be useful
+        * To store an unknown number of values (e.g. a bunch of student test scores)
+        * To store a collection of related values as one entity (e.g. the number of absent students each day over a week)
   * Demonstrate creating lists in SNAP
     * Use the variadic "list" block to create a simple list
     * Point out the format in which lists are displayed (gray box with red elements)